stochaztic/eb-randomizer/ancient_cave_tips.md

 ## Cave Layout

 * The **most important** thing to understand is the layout of the cave.
 Every “cluster” in the game (clusters explained soon) has been connected into a giant maze, divided into 9 different floors.
 There is a Shiny Spot at the end of each of the first 8 floors, and Giygas is at the end of the 9th floor.
 The goal of the game is to walk to Giygas and beat him, powering up along the way.
   * A “cluster” is a group of doors that can be accessed from each other **normally**, without taking any special action.
-If an NPC or an obstacle is blocking your path, **getting around them is a “skip”.
+If an NPC or an obstacle is blocking your path, **getting around them is an “elevator” or a “skip”.
 No skips are ever required to beat the game.
-Skips will likely take you to a different floor.** For instance, a skip could take you from the 4th floor to the 9th floor, or back to the 1st floor. **Also, game events that move you between rooms are skips.**
+Skips will take you to a different floor.** For instance, a skip could take you from the 4th floor to the 9th floor, or back to the 1st floor. **Also, game events that move you between rooms are skips.**
   * If you do not take a skip, the **only** connection between floors is at the Shiny Spot.
 So, once you pass the 1st Shiny Spot, every cluster you enter will be a 2nd-floor cluster until you take a skip or find the 2nd Shiny Spot.
 If you don’t need to backtrack, you can forget all unexplored doors behind you when you pass a Shiny Spot.
   * Examples of skips: giving Monkey Cave items, moving the theater attendants, beating Master Belch, buying the Onett cliffside house.
 Check the list on the website for more.
 Scripted enemies in the middles of rooms, like the Sentry Robots, are *not* skips.
 Some skips are one-way so you will not be able to return without dying or reloading save.
+  * Skips will take you a minimum of two floors away, and a maximum of five (i.e. Floor 1 to Floor 6).
   * For a first-time run at the Ancient Cave, I *highly recommend* avoiding all skips, to get a feel for the game.
 However, to get the best possible times, taking skips smartly is one of the best strategies.
+  * With default settings, each floor has its own overworld music that is consistent throughout the floor.

 * As an example of how Clusters work: Onett is divided into a large number of different clusters, especially because the police barricades are up.
   * Onett Cluster list: